MarvinAmine/UDEMY_READER/PRIVACY.md

 - You control what content is sent to these providers; avoid sending sensitive or personal data.

 ## Permissions
-- `activeTab`, `tabs`, and host permission for `https://www.udemy.com/*` are used to detect and operate on Udemy practice exam pages.
+- `tabs` and host permission for `https://www.udemy.com/*` are used to detect and operate on Udemy practice exam pages.
 - `storage` is used to persist your settings and local weak-topic stats.

 ## Your choices